Armaniac/pyexternalboxespmw2/src/README.txt

 * More detailed features:
 ESP Features:
  - BoxESP - rectangle + name + distance (in meters or ft)
- - Smooth aimbot (right click), you can customize aimbot speed
+ - Smooth aimbot (right click and HOME key), you can customize aimbot speed
- - Tubebot (HOME key)
  - Throwing knife bot ('G' key or middle click)
  - bell curved indirect mode for tubebot/knifebot when CAPSLOCK (really funny)
  - autostab